Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewer for their useful suggestions, which helped improve the manuscript significantly.
 This research has made use of the \maxit{} data provided by RIKEN, JAXA, and the \maxit{} team.
 We are also thankful to the \nicer{} team for efficient continuous monitoring of the source.
-ECF is supported by NASA under award number 80GSFC21M0002.
+ECF and J.B.
+Coley are supported by NASA under award number 80GSFC21M0002.
+Astrophysics research at the Naval Research Laboratory is supported by the NASA Astrophysics Explorer Program.